theRealAph/ScopeLocals/README.md

 compatible with thread-local variables.
 Therefore, some code changes will be required to switch from thread locals to scope locals.

+Please note that these are simple examples for the sake of brevity.
+In some cases a simple refactoring would make the use of scope locals unnecessary, but that would be far more difficult in a more complex scenario with multiple libraries of separate authorship.

 ### Contexts

 These will work well, but because scope local bindings are always